si/11ty/posts/aside/2013/actual-facebook-graph-searches.md

   - "tumblr"
 ---

-Tumblr of the Week No 4 -Â [Actual Facebook Graph Searches](http://actualfacebookgraphsearches.tumblr.com/).
+Tumblr of the Week No 4 - [Actual Facebook Graph Searches](http://actualfacebookgraphsearches.tumblr.com/).

 Compiled by Tom Scott, there are some quite alarming (with an ounce of humour) searches and results presented here.